Attending an academic conference

 David Notkin's "Advice for first-time conference attendees"

-[This is a revised version of a message that David Notkin sent his graduate students in 1993.
-The text is available duplicated here because it is hosted on a flaky server that is often unavailable.]
+[This is a revised version of a message that David Notkin sent to his graduate students in 1993.]

 Why are you going to the conference?
 The major reason is that it's good for you: